 Step 2: Peel, wash and cut into chunks, your vegetables (carrots, parsnip, celery root, leeks, and parsley);

-Step 3: Place your vegetables in the large pot , cover with water, add a tablespoon of salt, bay leaves, and allspice and boil for about 30 minutes;
+Step 3: Place your vegetables and your soaked mushrooms in the large pot , cover with water, add a tablespoon of salt, bay leaves, and allspice and boil for about 30 minutes, uncovered; (tip: mushrooms can be sandy, so don’t stir the water when picking them up; you can use strainer to add some of the mushroom water into your pot).

 Step 4: Prepare beets – peel them and slice in 1/2 inch slices; peel your garlic and slice the apple;

 Step 5: Add beets, garlic, apple, and spices (salt, sugar, and marjoram) to the vegetable broth.
 At this time add 1 tablespoon of vinegar and 1 tablespoon of lemon to preserve the beautiful color from the beets.
-Cook it for another half hour;
+Cook it for another half hour uncovered;

 Step 6: Add the remaining vinegar, and adjust seasoning with vinegar, salt & pepper, as needed.